paralin/crew/docs/process-management.md

 ps:stop <app>                                   Stop app container(s)
 ```

-*NOTE*: As of v0.3.14, `dokku deploy:all` in now deprecated by `ps:restartall` and will be removed in a future version.
+*NOTE*: As of v0.3.14, `crew deploy:all` in now deprecated by `ps:restartall` and will be removed in a future version.

 ## Scaling

-Dokku allows you to run multiple process types at different container counts.
-For example, if you had an app that contained 1 web app listener and 1 background job processor, dokku can, spin up 1 container for each process type defined in the Procfile.
+Crew allows you to run multiple process types at different container counts.
+For example, if you had an app that contained 1 web app listener and 1 background job processor, crew can, spin up 1 container for each process type defined in the Procfile.
 By default we will only start the web process.
 However, if you wanted 2 job processors running simultaneously, you can modify this behavior in a few ways.

-## Include a DOKKU_SCALE file in your repo
+## Include a CREW_SCALE file in your repo

-Dokku expects this file to contain one line for every process defined in your Procfile.
+Crew expects this file to contain one line for every process defined in your Procfile.
 Example:
 ```
 web=1
 worker=2